 To one extent or another, every child rebels.
 It’s the human condition, a result of The Fall and subsequent curse on mankind.
 Some children, however, seem determined to learn everything – and I mean everything! – the hard way.
 And some children wear their rebellious spirit proudly on their sleeve, daring you to do something about it.

-The Wayward Child
+The Challenging Child

 Samson was such a child.
 Born to Godly parents, he seemed determined to do the exact opposite of what he had been raised to do.
 I’m sure you know his story, but here are a few highlights (low-lights?) of his less-than-illustrious career as judge of Israel: